orlando-guy/hooBank/README.md

 if you have any suggestions about the css and ReactJs structures/best practice, please contribute and make a pull request.

 * Fork the original repo
-* if you have to test some new css/js feature, type `npx parcel index.html` which will start tje dev server.
+* if you have to test some new css/js feature, type `npm run dev` which will start the dev server.
 * Make a pull request
-* Feel proud to contribute to the open source world :)
+* Feel free to contribute to the open source world :)